jpsaha/typst-site/README.md

 scripts/build/build_html.py
 ```

-The generated Typst page sources and metadata are used to produce the browser-viewable pages under:
+The generated Typst page sources and metadata are used to produce browser-viewable pages under:

 ```text
 dist/pages/